Bitget Wallet Card

 Supported Currencies and Conversion

-The Bitget Wallet Card primarily supports USDC on the Base network for direct funding.
-While the Bitget Wallet app itself supports 100+ blockchains and numerous tokens, these must be swapped to USDC on Base for card use.
+While the Bitget Wallet app itself supports 100+ blockchains and numerous tokens, these can be easily swapped to USDC or USDT within the wallet for card use.

 The currency conversion process features: